engyasin/Offline_MOT/Readme.md

 ## Support

-If you have any questions or comments, or if you find any bugs, please open an issue in this project.
-Please feel free to fork the project, and create a pull request, if you have any improvements or bug fixes.
+If you like to contribute to a feature of a bug fix, please take a look at the [contribution instructions](CONTRIBUTING.md) has further details.

-Additionally, the [contribution instructions](CONTRIBUTING.md) has further details.
+Alternatively, you can contribute by creating an issue for a problem when running the program.
+If your issue is about the accuracy of the results (like not detecting or failing to track some objects), please tag the issue with **logic error**.
+Please also attach some images or gif files depicting how the error happened in running and post-running time of the video.

 --------------------